-• Training sites and labs on proper usage of labels and the barcode scanners.
-BSM will need to be reviewed on an ongoing basis.
-Reaching out to the sites or labs as soon as misplaced or mishandled specimens are discovered.
+Training sites and labs on proper usage of labels and the barcode scanners will be imperative.
+The logging and tracking of samples within BSM will need to be reviewed on an ongoing basis as well as reaching out to the sites or labs as soon as misplaced or mishandled specimens are discovered.